-The superintendent shall develop procedures regulating the driving, parking and use of vehicles during the school day.
-Failure to observe district regulations may result in disciplinary action.
+The superintendent may develop procedures regulating to the driving, parking, and use of vehicles and the use and parking of bicycles or other similar equipment during the school day.
+Failure to observe district rules and/or procedures may result in disciplinary action.

-Rules and regulations concerning use of motorized vehicles on school property shall be approved by the board and included in the student handbook.
+Rules and procedures concerning use of vehicles and bicycles on school property may be included in the student and/or other district handbooks.